deankoch/UYRW_data/markdown/demo_baseflow.md

 our gaged channel(s) to evaluate errors, ie to evaluate the objective function.
-As we can see in the above example, requesting these outputs via ‘print.prt’ is not ideal because the returned files print the data for every channel, but we only need it for one.
+As we can see in the above example, requesting these outputs via ‘print.prt’ is not ideal because the returned files print the data for every channel, but we only need it for a few (usually one).
 SWAT+ has a special type of output file for the purpose of channel-specific outputs, the object hydrograph (OHG).

 ``` r
 # activate the object hydrograph for the outlet channel (id number 1)